XavierLora/DB-Backed-Web-App-University-Management-System/README.md

 ### For Students:

 - **Course Section Query:** Seamlessly search for and explore available course sections by department, year, and semester, aiding in course selection and planning.

+### Note: Must have localhost mysql server running with the university database populated with data.